bluelabsio/records-mover/records_mover/DRIVERS.md

     somewhere else (e.g., a Python package not being installed or a test failing most likely)
   * Push up your changes to the feature branch.
-2. Now work to get the same failure out of
+2. Now work to get the same failure out of CircleCI:
-Replicate the current `postgres_itest` in `.circleci/config.yml`,
+  * Replicate the current `postgres_itest` in `.circleci/config.yml`,
-   including matching all of ther references to it.
+    including matching all of the references to it.
   * Be sure to change the `with-db dockerized-postgres` line to refer to your database type.
   * Push up changes and verify that tests fail because your new database "is not a valid DB name".
+  * Note that you can (temporarily!) allow your new integration test to run without waiting for unit and Redshift tests to run by commenting out the dependency like this - just be sure to leave an annotation comment reminding you to fix it before the PR is merged!
+    ```yaml
+    #          requires:  # TODO restore this
+    #            - redshift-itest
+    ```
-  * Modify the `integration_test_with_dbs` job to include a Docker image for your new database.
-If your database can't be run in a Docker image, you'll need some way to get to a database that can be used during integration testing.
+  * Modify the `integration_test_with_dbs` job to include a Docker image for your new database, similar to `docker-compose.yml` above.
   * Modify `tests/integration/circleci-dbfacts.yml` to point to your new integration test database account, whether in Docker or cloud-hosted.
   * Iterate on the errors until you get the same errors you got in your `./itest` runs.
+3. Fix the tests!
+  * Now that you have tests running (and failing), you can address the problems one by one.
+Here are things you are likely to need to do--I'd suggest waiting for the problem to come up via the test and then applying the fix until the tests pass.
+If you encounter things not on the list below, add them here for the next person!
+  * Add Python driver (either SQLAlchemy or if SQLAlchemy supports it natively, maybe just the DBAPI driver) as a transtive dependency in `setup.py`.
+Rerun `./deps.sh` and then `./itest --docker build` to re-install locally.
+4. If there are things you see below that you know are needed from the above list, but the tests are passing, consider adding an integration test to match.
+5. Add support for bulk import if the database supports it TODO
+5. Add support for bulk export if the database supports it TODO